Rebar Reinforcement Method Statement: A Complete Guide

 • Project/Construction Manager: Takes overall responsibility for the implementation and monitoring of all steel rebar activities across the site.

 • Site Engineer: Directly plans and executes the daily activities.
-The site engineer is responsible for preparing the Bar Bending Schedule (BBS), drafting safety action plans, and applying for necessary work permits.
+The site engineer prepares the Bar Bending Schedule (BBS), drafts safety action plans, and applies for necessary work permits.

 • QA/QC Engineer: Oversees all QA/QC for rebar.
 They monitor required tests as per the approved ITP, coordinate with independent laboratories, and cross-check the physical rebar work against IFC drawings.

-• Foremen: Directly controls the working personnel (steel fixers).
-They ensure the plan is executed correctly, maintain good housekeeping, and ensure workers use proper PPE and tools.
+• Foremen: Directly control the working personnel (steel fixers).
+They ensure the team executes the plan correctly, maintain good housekeeping, and verify workers use proper PPE and tools.

 • HSE Engineer/Supervisor: Enforces reinforcement safety measures.
-They review the Safe Work Plan prior to starting and ensure all environmental and safety submittals are observed during execution.
+They review the Safe Work Plan prior to starting and ensure the site observes all environmental and safety submittals during execution.

 5. Essential Tools and Equipment